 You can also experience the landscape from a completely different perspective in a kayak or on a beautiful fjord cruise.
 Most start in Stavanger.
 In the summer, a passenger ferry sails to Flørli and Lysebotn, which also takes a small number of cars (not motorhomes and caravans, though).
 Note: tickets must be booked in advance.

 If you have your car or bike with you, try driving or biking up the 27 famous turns up from Lysebotn to the car park at Øygardstøl, which is the starting point for the hike to Kjerag.

-Lysefjord has achieved the certification Sustainable Destination.
-Although this does not mean that the destination is sustainable, it does mean that it has made a commitment to work systematically to reduce the negative effects of tourism, while strengthening its positive ripple effects.
+Lysefjorden has achieved the label for Sustainable Destination.
+Although this does not mean that the destination is sustainable, they have committed to work systematically to reduce the negative impact of tourism and to strengthen its positive ripple effects.

 Norway is an incredible place to explore, with untamed mythical landscapes, mountains, valleys, and fjords.
 Before you enter the outdoors, get familiar with the nine simple rules of the Norwegian mountain code to help you stay safe.

 There is no need to wait until you’re here to find out what you’d like to do.
 Filter your search and check out the offers below.